 Some high lift hair color companies will also offer something called a lift booster.
 I could bore you with the scientific details, or I could just tell you that the booster contains more ammonia.
 More ammonia means that it's possible for you to get even more lift—hence the name.

-Be careful, though, because more chemicals ALSO means more damage to your hair.
+Be careful, though, because more chemicals ALSO mean more damage to your hair.
 Don't use this stuff unless your hair is in really good condition!
 It can also cause more irritation to your scalp, so if you know your skin is sensitive, it's best to stay away from lift boosters.

 Taking Care of Lightened Hair

 After any sort of processing, it's important to baby your hair back to health.
-40-volume developer is pretty harsh on the scalp and tresses, and it will cause dryness and breakage.
+Forty-volume developer is pretty harsh on the scalp and tresses, and it will cause dryness and breakage.